katiemn/Scriptofino/README.md

 + detects if there are type mismatches in a dictionary
 + detects if there are type mismatches in a list
 + detects all type mismatches

+#### Work in Progress
++ Issues with calling calls within calls
++ Issues with parameters being in scope when used within function context